w3f/Grants-Program/applications/chroma.md

 Preschian is a full-stack developer with extensive experience in web3 and blockchain development.
 Key relevant experience includes:

-- **Polkadot Ecosystem Development**: Active contributor to the Polkadot development community with experience in building dApps and developer tools
+- **NFT Marketplace dApp Development**: Contributed to NFT marketplace dApp development at Chaotic (formerly KodaDot), where I directly encountered the wallet integration testing challenges that led to identifying the need for Chroma
 - **Create Dot App**: Developed and maintains a boilerplate template for rapid Polkadot dApp development (https://github.com/preschian/create-dot-app)
 - **Web3 Testing Expertise**: Deep understanding of wallet integration challenges and testing requirements in decentralized applications